 Knowledge is knowing a tomato is a fruit.
 Wisdom is not putting it in a fruit salad.

-DATA, INFORMATION, KNOWLEDGE, WISDOM PYRAMID
+Data and database DATA, INFORMATION, KNOWLEDGE, WISDOM PYRAMID

-DATA, INFORMATION, KNOWLEDGE, WISDOM PYRAMID
+Data and database DATA, INFORMATION, KNOWLEDGE, WISDOM PYRAMID even flat file.

 We have different forms of data and the question is if we have right tools to store all of them?